 Many people assume that you don’t have to worry about gut health until they hit around age 50 or so.
 However, this is a misconception since colon cancer has been rising in the United States to affect a younger age group of people under age 50 with 18,000 cases reported in 2020.
-Though alarming, there are some simple ways to protect gut health from colon cancer that can help better your odds from developing this horrible disease.
+Though alarming, there are some simple ways to improve gut health from colon cancer that can help better your odds from developing this horrible disease.

 Diet and your food choices play prominently in gut health.
 The average American diet is far from the healthiest one on the planet.
 We regularly consume more processed meats, chemically-fed meats being pumped with growth hormones, antibiotics, etc. Our fruits and vegetables are sprayed with pesticides, prepacked foods, snacks and sugary drinks loaded with artificial flavors, colors, dyes, sweeteners, preservatives, and other unnatural ingredients because it is our way of life or the best we can afford.
 The truth is there are organic meats, packaged foods, fruits, and vegetables that are healthier options, but not all of the population can be privileged enough to buy those types of foods because the cost is too high for what they earn.
 This is one reason that colonrectal cancer has been increasing among younger people, especially millenials because they were raised on these highly processed foods.

-As far as food choices are concerned, one of the ways to help protect gut health is trying to eat more whole grains as a part of healthier eating.
+As far as food choices are concerned, one of the ways to help improve gut health is trying to eat more whole grains as a part of healthier eating.
 For instance, trading in your box of presweetened breakfast cereal for oatmeal has a lot more to offer your digestive system.
 You get plenty of insoluble fiber, selenium, magnesium, zinc, thiamine, iron besides protein and natural carbs.
 In fact, increasing your number of servings of oatmeal per day whether for breakfast or lunch or in other recipes like my oatmeal brown bread as a healthy grain has been studied to show a reduction in diagnosed colon cancer cases.

 Oatmeal is not the only whole grain that can help protect gut health.
 Quinoa, brown rice, barley, bulgar, millet, popcorn, and whole wheat bread or crackers are other beneficial whole grains that are loaded with the right nutrients and fiber to help defend your gut.
 Something that is delicious when cooking quick or old-fashioned rolled oats is adding a half of a teaspoon of ground cinnamon to the boiling water being putting in the oatmeal to cook.
 I don’t add milk, but just a teaspoon of sugar.
 Before adding the oats, you can also add two tablespoons of unsweetened cocoa before pouring in the oats.
 When you finish cooking, I add some peanut butter and sugar for a cooked cereal that will remind you of a peanut butter cup.